31st Marine Expeditionary Unit

 The 31st Marine Expeditionary Unit (31st MEU) is one of seven Marine Expeditionary Units in existence in the United States Marine Corps.
-The Marine Expeditionary Unit is a Marine Air Ground Task Force with a strength of about 2,200 Marines and sailors.
-The 31st MEU consists of a company-sized command element, a battalion landing team (BLT), (an infantry battalion reinforced with artillery, amphibious vehicles and other attachments), a medium tiltrotor squadron (reinforced), (which includes detachments of short take-off, vertical landing airplanes and heavy, light, and attack helicopters), and a combat logistics battalion.
+The Marine Expeditionary Unit is a Marine Air Ground Task Force with a strength of about 2,500 Marines and Sailors.

+The 31st MEU consists of a company-sized command element; a battalion landing team (BLT), an infantry battalion reinforced with artillery, amphibious vehicles and other attachments; a medium tiltrotor squadron (reinforced), which includes detachments of short take-off, V/STOL aircraft; heavy, light, and attack helicopters; Combat Logistics Battalion 31.

 The 31st MEU is based at Camp Hansen, Marine Corps Base Camp Smedley D. Butler, Okinawa, Japan.
-The 31st MEU is the only permanently forward-deployed MEU, and provides a flexible and lethal force ready to perform a wide range of military, humanitarian, and diplomatic operations as the premier crisis response force in the Indo-Pacific region.
+The 31st MEU is the only permanently-forward-deployed MEU, and provides a flexible and lethal force ready to perform a wide range of military, humanitarian, and diplomatic operations as the premier crisis response force in the Indo-Pacific region.

-The 31st MEU is the only MEU that retained a battalion landing team small boat capability to conduct raids.
+The 31st MEU is the only MEU that has retained a battalion landing team with small-boat capability to conduct raids.